StudioNirin/PlexCache-D/README.md

 - Use of multitasking to optimize file transfer time.
 - Exit the script if any active session or skip the currently playing media.
 - Send Webhook messages according to set log level (untested).
+- (New v2) - Unraid Mover exclusion file.
+This file also allows for manual custom entries.